 Back to my Cuba story

-All good Havana moments must come to an end.
-It was time to go sightseeing in Havana.
-I wanted to see the Plaza de Armas and Havana Cathedral and go to El Templete where there is a sacred silk cotton tree that you should walk around three times.
+There is a lot to do in Havana.
+You can tour the Plaza de Armas and Havana Cathedral or go to El Templete where there is a sacred silk cotton tree that you should walk around three times.

 Havana travel tips: Where else can you drink along with history?